 The project can be a disciplinary project, a cross disciplinary project or a part of a multi-disciplinary project, where several groups from the department do different parts of a larger project.
 Finally, the project can also be a part of a so-called MEGA project where several project groups from more departments are participating, each doing their part of the large project to find a total solution.

-The subject matter will remain in the area of power electronics and drives.
-The project may be of experimental nature, and will often be in collaboration with an industrial company or other research institution performing research in the area of power electronics and drives.
+The subject matter will remain in the area of wind power systems.
+The project may be of experimental nature, and will often be in collaboration with an industrial company or other research institution performing research in the area of wind power systems.

 Since it is a 50 ECTS project module, the work load is expected to be 1500 hours for the student